Rashidun cavalry: Military, religious and political legacy

-Hurqus & Iraqi Kharijites
+Hurqus and Iraqi Kharijites

-According to Al-Shahrastani, an 11th AD century Shafiite scholar, the proto Kharijite group were called al-Muhakkima al-Ula. they were rooted in the Muslim warriors existed in the times of Muhammad. the al-Muhakkima al-Ula group were led by a figure named Dhu al-Khuwaishirah at-Tamimi, more famously known as Hurqus ibn Zuhayr as-Sa'di, a Tamim tribe chieftain, veteran of the Battle of Hunayn and first generation Kharijites who protested the war spoils distribution.
+According to Al-Shahrastani, an 11th AD century Shafiite scholar, the proto Kharijite group were called al-Muhakkima al-Ula. they were rooted in the Muslim warriors existed in the times of Muhammad. the al-Muhakkima al-Ula group were led by a figure named Dhu al-Khuwaishirah at-Tamimi, more famously known as Hurqus ibn Zuhayr as-Sa'di, a Tamimi tribe chieftain, veteran of the Battle of Hunayn and first generation Kharijites who protested the war spoils distribution.
 Hurqus were recorded being prophesied by a Hadith from Muhammad that he will revolt against Caliphate later.

 At first, Hosts of Hurqus were among those who participated in the Muslim conquest of Persia led by Arfajah, Rashidun general who commands the army and navy in Iraq.
 During Conquest of Khuzestan, Hurqus defeated Hormuzan in 638 at Ahvaz (known as Hormizd-Ardashir in modern era) to subdue the city.
 However, later during the reign of Uthman, Hurqus was one of the ringleaders from Basra that conspired to assassinate Uthman.
 They are the soldiers of Ali during the battle of Siffin, who later rebelled towards the Caliphate of Ali and planned their rebellion in the village of Haruri.
 Despite being suppressed by Ali, remnants of Hurqus group of Muhakkima al-Ula or the Haruriyya proto-Kharijites has survived and would later influenced the splinter sects of Azariqa, Sufriyyah, Ibadiyyah, Yazidiyyah, Maimuniyyah, Ajaridah, al-Baihasiyyah, and the Najdat radical sects.
 These violent warrior sects would plague the entire history of Rashidun Caliphate, Umayyad, and Abbasid with endemic rebellions.

 The host of Hurqus also contained another troublesome Kharijite embryos that also came to Iraq under Arfajah were the ones that hail from Bajila tribe, Notable seditionist warriors from this tribe were Abd Allah ibn Wahb al-Rasibi, who participated in the early conquests of Persia under Sa'd ibn Abi Waqqas. and later joined the hosts of Hurqus against caliphate of Ali in the battle of Nahrawan.